retrotravelbug/tightropetool/adolescent tightrope.md

 ## [Download Adolescent Tightrope]

+The latest version was uploaded 22 January 22

 ## Evidence based direct work tool
 The toolkit is drawn from research on adolescent risks (youth offending, self-harm, substance misuse and exploitation) and research on resilience and social capital.
 The toolkit includes:
 -	an introduction to the analogy and how it can be applied to assess risk and resilience